kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 9\. *Advertising general.* Unless the Administrator approves another method for use on a particular airport development project, each contract and supplemental agreement for construction work on a project in the amount of more than \$10,000 must be awarded on the basis of public advertising and open competitive bidding under the local law applicable to the letting of public contracts.

-10\. *Advertising: conditions and contents.* There may be no advertisement for bids on, or negotiation of, a construction contract or supplemental agreement until the Administrator has either approved the plans and specifications or accepted a certification in accordance with §152.7 that they meet all applicable standards prescribed by this part.
+10\. *Advertising: conditions and contents.* There may be no advertisement for bids on, or negotiation of, a construction contract or supplemental agreement until the Administrator has either approved the plans and specifications or accepted a certification in accordance with [[Volume 3/I Airports/0152 Airport aid program.md#§152.7   Certifications.|§152.7]] that they meet all applicable standards prescribed by this part.
 The advertisement shall inform the bidders of the equal employment opportunity requirements of part 152.
 Unless the estimated contract price or construction cost in \$2,000 or less, there may be no advertisement for bids or negotiations until the Administrator has given the sponsor a copy of a decision of the Secretary of Labor establishing the minimum wage rates for skilled and unskilled labor under the proposed contract.
 In each case, a copy of the wage determination decision, including fringe benefits, must be set forth in the initial invitation for bids or proposed contract, or incorporated therein by reference to a copy set forth in the advertised or negotiated specifications.

 11\. *Procedures for obtaining wage determinations.* (a) *Specific request for wage determination.* At least 60 days before the intended date of advertising or negotiating of this section, the sponsor shall send to the appropriate FAA office, completed Department of Labor Form DB-11 or DB-11(a), as appropriate, with only the classifications needed in the performance of the work checked.
 General entries (such as “entire schedule” or “all applicable classifications”) may not be used.
 Additional necessary classifications not on the form may be typed in the blank spaces or on an attached separate list.
 A classification that can be fitted into classifications on the form, or a classification that is not generally recognized in the area or in the industry, may not be used.
 Except in areas where the wage patterns are clearly established, the Form must be accompanied by any available pertinent wage payment or locally prevailing fringe benefit information.